-With four iPod models available this holiday season - and the iPhone and iPad - your choices for gifts are more complicated than they've been since you had to decide between Beta and VHS.
-Is an iPod touch better than a Classic?
+With four iPod models available this holiday season - and the 2 iPhones and 2 iPads - your choices for gifts are more complicated than they've been since you had to decide between Beta and VHS.
+Is an iPod touch better than a nano?
 What's the big difference between a nano and a Shuffle?

-Anyone who opens wrapping paper to find an iPod this holiday season will be thrilled, but you can thrill your friends and family even more if you get just the right iPod for their lives and interests.
+Anyone who opens wrapping paper to find an iPod or iPhone this holiday season will be thrilled, but you can please your friends and family even more if you get just the right iOS device to match their lives and interests.

-This guide to each iPod, and what kind of person to buy it for, should go a long way to making your recipients happy.
+This guide to each iPhone, iPod, and iPad--and what kind of person to buy it for--should go a long way to making your recipients happy.

 1. iPod touch